Running slower sounds simple. Until you actually try it.

 Slower doesn’t mean worse — it means controlled.

-Slower running is what builds real progress
+Slower running is what builds real progress.

 What slow running actually does

-Why faster isn’t better here
+Why faster is not better here

 The hidden benefit

-And that’s where progress actually comes from.
+That is where most progress comes from.

 The paradox

-Running slower doesn’t feel like progress.
+Running slower does not feel like progress.

 Slow running doesn’t feel productive — but it’s what makes consistent progress possible.

-Your movement changes too.
+Your movement changes with it.

 What you start to feel